State funerals in the United States: Funeral processions on Pennsylvania Avenue

+Several former presidents have also been so honored.
+Among them, John Quincy Adams was serving in the House of Representatives at the time of his death in 1848, and William Howard Taft in 1930, who had a few weeks earlier stepped down as Chief Justice of the United States.
+Additionally, Lyndon B. Johnson's funeral procession went down Pennsylvania Avenue, but from the Capitol, on the way to National City Christian Church for the funeral service on January 25, 1973.
+Most recently, Jimmy Carter's funeral procession went down Pennsylvania Avenue to the Capitol, with a casket transfer stop the United States Navy Memorial on January 7, 2025.

 The nation has also honored other people with a funeral procession on Pennsylvania Avenue.
-They include Vice-President George Clinton in 1812; Presidents John Quincy Adams in 1848 (serving as a member of Congress in the House of Representatives) and William Howard Taft in 1930 (serving as Chief Justice of the United States until just one month before his death); Generals Jacob Brown in 1828, Alexander Macomb in 1841 and Philip Sheridan in 1888; Admiral George Dewey in 1917; and Ambassador Adlai Stevenson in 1965.
-On March 2, 1844, Secretary of State Abel Upshur and Secretary of the Navy Thomas Walker Gilmer, as well as three other victims of the 1844 gun explosion disaster aboard the USS Princeton, were all honored with a funeral procession led by Zachary Taylor on Pennsylvania Avenue.
+They include Vice President George Clinton, who died in office in 1812; generals Jacob Brown in 1828, Alexander Macomb in 1841 and Philip Sheridan in 1888; Admiral George Dewey in 1917; and Ambassador Adlai Stevenson in 1965.
+On March 2, 1844, Secretary of State Abel Upshur and Secretary of the Navy Thomas Walker Gilmer, as well as three other victims of the 1844 gun explosion disaster aboard the USS Princeton, were all honored with a funeral procession led by then-general Zachary Taylor on Pennsylvania Avenue.

 The nation also honored the Unknown Soldier of World War I with a funeral procession on the avenue on November 11, 1921.
-President Harding, General Pershing, and Chief Justice Taft all walked on foot behind the caisson while ailing ex-President Woodrow Wilson rode in a horse-drawn carriage, which was followed by the entire Congress.
+President Harding, General Pershing, and Chief Justice Taft all walked on foot behind the caisson while former president Woodrow Wilson rode in a horse-drawn carriage, which was followed by the entire Congress.

 Capitol rotunda service and lying in state

-Shortly after the casket is moved onto the floor of the Capitol rotunda and placed on top of the Lincoln Catafalque, members of the United States Congress gather to pay tribute.
+Shortly after the casket is moved onto the floor of the Capitol rotunda and placed on top of the Lincoln catafalque, members of the United States Congress gather to pay tribute.
 A program which includes eulogies, a benediction, prayers, and the laying of floral wreaths will be conducted.
 Afterward, the president's remains lie in state or an honoree's remains lie in honor for public viewing.
 Although lying in state continues for a period of at least 24 hours, it differs from lying in honor.
 Five honor guards, each representing a branch of the Armed Forces, will face the flag-draped casket while holding their rifles with their right hand and keeping the rifle butt resting on the floor.
 These honor guards will periodically rotate in order to relieve previous honor guards during their constant vigil over the casket.
 A mass public viewing is permitted during the lying in state until one hour before the next departure ceremony begins.